RaviTambade/TAP/notes/internrole.md

 I actively participated in team collaboration activities, including code reviews, pair programming, and knowledge sharing sessions.
 Additionally, I coordinated with cross-functional teams to validate that developed code aligned with client requirements and business objectives.

 **Impact:**
-My contributions to projects like the wishlist feature for e-commerce platforms resulted in significant improvements in user engagement and conversion rates.
+My contributions to projects like the wishlist feature for e-Krishi platforms resulted in significant improvements in user engagement and conversion rates.
 Positive feedback and recognition from the development team and management led to future opportunities and a full-time position as a Junior Developer.

 This summary highlights my experience and contributions in software development @Transflower, emphasizing key skills in requirement gathering, design, development, and collaboration, leading to successful project outcomes and career advancement opportunities.